gzunino/tishadow-eclipse-plugin/README.md

 	    the server button on the toolbar not being updated correctly was fixed.

 2014-07-31: A few bugs were fixed, that were related to problems when running tests on ti modules.

+2014-08-12: A few bugs were fixed, that were related to problems when running tests on ti modules.
+An error
+	    message was added when the user wants to run tests on an app an there's not a corresponding appified.
+Plus, an option was added to the error message to go to the appify wizard if desired.